LEMUR: Learned Multi-Vector Retrieval: Implementation

-where $\text{LN}(\cdot)$ is layer normalization~\cite{ba2016layer} and $\text{GELU}(\cdot)$ is the GELU activation function~\cite{hendrycks2016gelu}, $W^\prime \in \mathbb{R}^{d^\prime \times d}$, and $b \in \mathbb{R}^{d^\prime}$.
-We did not observe significant performance gains from increasing the network depth beyond two layers.
-Based on our ablation study (See Sec.~\ref{sec:ablation}), we fix the hidden layer size to $d^\prime = 2048$ in all other experiments.
-Increasing $d^\prime$ further improves the accuracy of the MaxSim estimates, but has only a small impact on the end-to-end performance, since it also increases the computational cost of retrieval.
+We did not observe significant performance gains from increasing the network depth beyond two layers, since each $g_l$ is a convex piecewise-linear function.
+Based on our ablation study (see Section~\ref{sec:ablation}), we fix the hidden layer size to $d^\prime = 2048$ in all other experiments.
+Increasing $d^\prime$ further improves the accuracy of the MaxSim estimates but has only a small impact on the end-to-end performance since it also increases the computational cost of retrieval.

-In all of the experiments, we always use the same hyperparameters to train the model; see Appendix~\ref{sec:hyperparameters}.
+In all experiments, we always use the same hyperparameters to train the model; see Appendix~\ref{sec:hyperparameters}.